The original article can be here.

-The nutritional supplement, which was provided in the form of a beverage, contained beta-hydroxy beta-methylbutyrate, lutein, phospholipids, DHA (an omega-3 fatty acid), and vitamins.
+The nutritional supplement, provided in the form of a beverage, contained beta-hydroxy beta-methyl butyrate, lutein, phospholipids, DHA (an omega-3 fatty acid), and vitamins.

 Participants consumed two 8-ounce servings of the beverage every day for the duration of the study.
-The authors of the study measured the participants’ nutritional biomarkers (in blood) and assessed their physical and cognitive performance before and after the study.
+The study’s authors measured the participants’ nutritional biomarkers (in the blood) and assessed their physical and cognitive performance before and after the study.

-At the end of the study, the participants who consumed the nutritional supplement showed greater improvements in physical and cognitive performance than those who consumed the placebo.
+At the end of the study, the participants who consumed the nutritional supplement showed great physical and cognitive performance improvements nice to those who consumed the placebo.

 The participants demonstrated marked physical performance improvements in;